 -a Include all revisions within the range, rather than just the highest revision in the range. -A Display files in archive depots.
+See p4 archive for details.
-See p4 archive for details. -b blocksize Display results in blocks of blocksize bytes.
-Each accumulated file size is rounded up to the nearest blocksize bytes. -m max Limit output to max lines of output.

--h or -H Display size in human-readable form, using a scaling factor of 1,024 for -h or 1,000 for -H .
-The size displayed will be automatically scaled to bytes, kilobytes, megabytes, gigabytes, or terabytes, as needed. - s Calculate the sum of the file sizes for the specified file argument. -S Display size information for shelved files only.
+-b blocksize Display results in blocks of blocksize bytes.
+Each accumulated file size is rounded up to the nearest blocksize bytes. -m max Limit output to max lines of output. -h or -H Display size in human-readable form, using a scaling factor of 1,024 for -h or 1,000 for -H .
+The size displayed will be automatically scaled to bytes, kilobytes, megabytes, gigabytes, or terabytes, as needed. -s Calculate the sum of the file sizes for the specified file argument. -S Display size information for shelved files only.
 If you use this option, revision specifications are not permitted. -U unloadfile List only file sizes in the unload depot.
-See p4 unload for details. -z When calculating size information, exclude lazy copies. g-opts See "Global Options" on page 571 .
+See p4 unload for details. -Z When calculating size information, exclude lazy copies. g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A list p4 sizes file.c Show the size of the head revision of file.c in the depot. p4 sizes -a file.c Show the sizes of each revision of file.c stored in the depot. p4 sizes -s -a file.c Show the total size of all revisions of file.c stored in the depot. p4 sizes -s -a -b 512 //depot/ Show the number of files and the total diskspace (in bytes and 512-byte blocks) currently used by a Perforce installation hosting //depot/ p4 sizes -s //workspace/ Show the number of files and the total local diskspace (in bytes) required to sync the head revisions of files mapped to the client workspace named workspace .
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A list p4 sizes file.c Show the size of the head revision of file.c in the depot. p4 sizes -a file.c Show the sizes of each revision of file.c stored in the depot. p4 sizes -s -a file.c Show the total size of all revisions of file.c stored in the depot.

-- The p4 sizes command is functionally similar to the UNIX du command. - If no revision range is specified, the implicit revision range of #1 through #head is assumed. - File sizes are based on the normalized (UNIX linefeed convention) and uncompressed version of the depot file, regardless of how the file is represented when synced to a client workspace.
+• The p4 sizes command is functionally similar to the UNIX du command.

+- If no revision range is specified, the implicit revision range of #1 through #head is assumed. - File sizes are based on the normalized (UNIX linefeed convention) and uncompressed version of the depot file, regardless of how the file is represented when synced to a client workspace.